tylerm20/QuickQ-Trivia/README.md

 ## License

-This project is licensed under the [Your License] License - see the `LICENSE` file for details.
+This project is licensed under the MIT License - see the `LICENSE` file for details.

 ## Future Improvements